 The two hectares produce four reds, a rosé and a white wine, totalling about 12,000 bottles.
 The best of the Gorgollasa grapes makes the ‘Sibila’ and, from the Manto Negro, the ‘Cumas’.
 Their bouquet is diverse, fruity, surprising yet light; the perfect accompaniment for a summer lunch in your favourite restaurant or a garden party.

 The outstanding quality of the wines of Ca’n Xanet has also been confirmed by Robert Parker and the Guía Peñín (who both awarded ‘Cumas’ a maximum score of 93).
-To sample these wines, you can either order a bottle in José Antonio’s Michelin-starred restaurant, Argos, in Port de Pollensa or find a stockist on the Ca’n Xanet website.
+To sample these wines you can find a stockist on the Ca’n Xanet website.
 On hot summer days, when the heat becomes almost unbearable, it is best to take a bottle of your favourite summer red and escape to the coast and the sea – a refuge where the constant gentle breeze of the embat promises to cool off both you, and the grapes.

 Photos by Estefanía Durán & Sara Savage